-It’s a long way from the first event in a bar in Bermondsey in 2009, but in front of 800 of Europe’s top top tech entrepreneurs tonight, The Europas Awards played host to the cream of Europe’s tech startup industry.
+We have come a long way from the first event in a bar in Bermondsey in 2009, but in front of almost 800 of Europe’s top tech entrepreneurs and investors, The Europas Conference and Awards played host to the cream of Europe’s tech startup industry.
 Over 600 participants attended this year for the largely invitation-only daytime conference and around 800 attended the Awards ceremony.
 All the pictures are here and a short video is below (more is coming).

 Those honoured consisted of an amazing group of companies and people.